NotYetBenGan/base/MLZoomCamp/Capstone1/README.md

 Information about the validation dataset [`validation-horse-or-human`](validation-horse-or-human):
 - Adds six different figures to ensure breadth of data.
-- 128 horse images and 128 human images.
+- Contains 128 horse images and 128 human images.

 ## Model Training